 If you were overpaid pandemic unemployment benefits, you may have rights under a class action settlement.

-During the height of the COVID-19 pandemic, many New Mexicans were incorrectly overpaid unemployment benefits.
-Many of these overpayments may be eligible for a waiver (overpayment forgiveness) from the New Mexico Department of Workforce Solutions (DWS).
+During the height of the COVID-19 pandemic, many New Mexicans were told they had been overpaid unemployment benefits.
+This was due to administrative errors by the New Mexico Department of Workforce Solutions (DWS).

 A waiver may not forgive all of the overpayment an individual owes, because DWS can only waive federal pandemic benefits, not regular state unemployment benefits.